MultiPath Memory Access: Breaking Host-GPU Bandwidth Bottlenecks in LLM Services: Evaluation

 \subsubsection{Bandwidth improvement}

-We evaluate MMA’s bandwidth improvements over the baseline for host-to-GPU transfers across various message sizes.
+We evaluate MMA's bandwidth improvement over the baseline for host-to-GPU transfers across various message sizes.

-\textbf{Setup} We test the message size from 1\,KB up to 8\,GB and compute the effective bandwidth as message size divided by completion time, averaging over multiple runs.
+\textbf{Setup.} We sweep the message size from 1\,KB to 8\,GB for both H2D and D2H transfers using pinned host buffers.
+For each point, we run warm-up iterations, time the transfer with CUDA events and stream synchronization, and report effective bandwidth as message size divided by completion time averaged over repeated runs.
+The native baseline uses the same buffer allocation and timing method with \texttt{cudaMemcpyAsync} on the target GPU's direct PCIe path.

-As shown in Figure \ref{fig:bandwidth-dataSize}, MMA’s data transfer performance surpasses the baseline starting at approximately 10MB of data size and approaches its theoretical bandwidth limit of 245GB/s around 1GB.
-In contrast, the baseline’s bandwidth bottleneck is approximately 53GB/s, resulting in a performance improvement of about 4.62$\times$ speedup.
-In LLM applications, the size of the intra-node H2D and D2H transfer tasks, such as KV cache and model parameters, typically ranges from several hundred megabytes to tens of gigabytes, thereby fully utilizing the high transfer capacity of MMA.
+As shown in Figure~\ref{fig:bandwidth-dataSize}, MMA begins to outperform the baseline at approximately 10\,MB and approaches its peak bandwidth of 245\,GB/s around 1\,GB.
+The baseline saturates at approximately 53\,GB/s, yielding a 4.62$\times$ speedup.
+In LLM workloads, intra-node H2D and D2H transfers (e.g., KV caches and model weights) typically range from hundreds of megabytes to tens of gigabytes, well within MMA's effective operating region.

-Furthermore, as shown in Figure \ref{fig:bandwidth-path}, transfer bandwidth saturates when the number of participating GPUs reaches six.
-This saturation occurs because typically four GPUs reside within a single NUMA node, while cross-NUMA H2D transfers rely on the UPI link for data communication.
-As the number of cross-NUMA GPU relay tasks increases, the UPI link bandwidth becomes the limiting factor in overall system transfer performance.